 1. If you must install a child restraint in the front seat, it should be placed in a front-facing direction only.
 Move the seat to the rearmost position.
-Child restraints for infants must be used in the rear-facing direction and therefore must not be used in this vehicle.
-2. Position the child restraint on the seat.
-Always follow the child restraint manufacturer's instructions.
+Child restraints for infants must be used in the rear-facing direction and therefore must not be used in front seat.

+2 Position the child restraint on the seat Always follow the child restraint manufacturer's instructions

-The back of the child restraint should be secured against the seatback.
+The back of the child restraint should be secured against the vehicle seatback.

-If necessary, adjust or remove the head restraint to obtain the correct child restraint fit.
-If the head restraint is removed, store it in a secure place.
-Be sure to reinstall the head restraint when the child restraint is removed.
-See "Head restraints" (P.1-5) for head restraint adjustment, removal and installation information.
+If necessary, adjust or remove the head restraint/headrest to obtain the correct child restraint fit.
+If the head restraint/headrest is removed, store it in a secure place.
+Be sure to reinstall the head restraint/headrest when the child restraint is removed.
+See "Head restraints/headrests" (P.1-6) for head restraint adjustment, removal and installation information.

-If the seating position does not have an adjustable head restraint and it is interfering with the proper child restraint fit, try another seating position or a different child restraint.
+If the seating position does not have an adjustable head restraint/headrest and it is interfering with the proper child restraint fit, try a different child restraint.